An extended Demazure product on integer permutations via min-plus matrix multiplication: Applications to curves and graphs

 A completely parallel story may be developed for finite graphs, and also for metric graphs.
+Details and applications can be found in \cite{pflBriefTropBN,pflSolomon}.
 Let $G$ be either a graph or metric graph, and $p,q$ two distinct vertices on $G$.
 If $D$ is a divisor on $G$, then we may associate a slipface function to $D$, by

 Here $r$ is the Baker-Norine rank.
 As in the curve case, the shift of this slipface is $d-g$.
 Unfortunately, this slipface need not be submodular (though it is always Clifford), so there may not be a well-defined ``transmission permutation.''
-The problem, compared to algebraic curves, is that the Baker-Norine rank is not the dimension of a vector space, and there is no concrete description of $\Delta s^{p,q}_D$ available like the one given above in the algebraic curves case.
+The problem, compared to algebraic curves, is that the Baker-Norine rank is not the dimension of a vector space.
 However, it appears that in many cases, such as chains of loops, all divisors do have submodular slipfaces.

 In either case, this slipface still satisfies an easy-to-remember gluing equation.
 Let $G_1$ be a (metric) graph with two points $p_1, q_1$, and $G_2$ a (metric) graph with two points $p_2, q_2$.
 Let $G$ be obtained by gluing $q_1$ to $p_2$.
 Then for any pair of divisors $D_1$ on $G_1$, $D_2$ on $G_2$, if we let $D$ denote the sum of these two divisors on $G$, then the analog of Equation \eqref{eq:glueCurves} holds for (metric) graphs: